Kristina01111000/unichirsite/README.md

 - about us page was never finished, it still has lorem ipsum on it, not linked to anywhere on the site, what does he want to finish it?
 - using sendinblue for emails

 List of unlisted pages:
 - 4 element yoga
 - about us

 - contact page works for my email, don't know about his new icon?

-Put the blue triangle in the icon try it, if not try just the guy, if not just the triangle with white in the middle